Israel’s President Herzog will address Congress to commemorate the 75th anniversary of its statehood

 WASHINGTON (AP) — Israeli President Isaac Herzog will address a joint meeting of Congress on July 19 to commemorate the 75th anniversary of Israel’s statehood and to reaffirm his nation’s special relationship with the United States, congressional leaders announced on Thursday.

-“The world is better off when America and Israel work together,” said the annoucement from House Speaker Kevin McCarthy, R-Calif.
+“The world is better off when America and Israel work together,” said the announcement from House Speaker Kevin McCarthy, R-Calif.
 “Eleven minutes after declaring independence in 1948, the United States was the first to recognize the state of Israel, and today, we continue to strengthen the unbreakable bond between our two democracies.”

 McCarthy addressed Israel’s parliament in May.
 It was the first time in 25 years, a sitting speaker of the House had addressed Israel’s Knesset, and it came in a period of fraught relations between Israel’s government and President Joe Biden.

 McCarthy noted that the only other president of Israel to address a joint meeting of Congress was Herzog’s father, President Chaim Herzog, more than 35 years ago.
+The Israeli presidency is a largely ceremonial office meant to serve as a unifying force and moral compass in a diverse and often divided country.

 Israeli Prime Minister Benjamin Netanyahu has addressed Congress three times — most recently in 2015, when Republican leaders invited him to deliver a speech railing against then-President Barack Obama’s emerging nuclear agreement with Iran.
 The speech infuriated the White House and fellow Democratic leaders.